Information and advice

 Director penalty notice (DPN)

 One of the most powerful tools at the ATO disposal is the ability to issue a ‘director penalty notice’ (DPN) against company directors for certain company debts.
-These debts include pay as you go (withholding) (PAYGW) and the superannuation guarantee charge (SGC).
+These debts include pay as you go (withholding) (PAYGW), the superannuation guarantee charge (SGC), goods and services tax (GST), wine equalisation tax (WET) and luxury car tax (LCT).

 The director penalty regime is contained within Division 269 in Schedule 1 to the Taxation Administration Act 1953 (TAA).
-Under the regime, the ATO now distinguishes between two types of DPN: Standard DPN and lockdown DPN.
+Under the regime, the ATO now distinguishes between two types of DPN: Standard DPN and lockdown DPN and has the power to issue a garnishee notice to a third party (e.g., a bank) who owes the company/director money.

 Standard or ‘non-lockdown’ DPN

-The ATO issues standard or non-lockdown DPNs when a company has lodged its business activity statements (BAS) or instalment activity statements (IAS), but debts remain unpaid.
+The ATO issues standard or non-lockdown DPNs when a company has lodged its business activity statements (BAS) or instalment activity statements (IAS) on time, but debts remain unpaid.

-This written notice identifies the unpaid amount of the company’s unpaid PAYGW or SGC liabilities (in the case of SGC, the amount includes a nominal interest component and administration fees) and states that the director is liable to pay the ATO that amount as a penalty.
+This written notice identifies the unpaid amount of the company’s unpaid PAYGW, GST, WET, LCT or SCG liabilities (in the case of SGC, the amount includes a nominal interest component and administration fees) and states that the director is liable to pay the ATO that amount as a penalty.

 The ATO can issue a DPN against a director who has resigned or who has come on board since the liabilities were incurred, provided they’ve been in office for more than 30 days (including shadow and de facto directors).

-This means a newly appointed director can be liable to pay all outstanding PAYG withholding liabilities and any outstanding SCG liabilities that were incurred after 30 June 2012 if the director has been in office for more than 30 days.
+This means a newly appointed director can be liable to pay outstanding liabilities if the director has been in office for more than 30 days.

 A DPN is sent to the last known ASIC company address, so the onus is on directors to keep their registered ASIC details and company records up to date.
 Once a DPN is issued, the director has 21 days (from the date the notice was posted, not received) to do one of the following: